 Workplace fatigue is when a worker is feeling tired, exhausted, or weary due to stress, anxiety and a lack of quality sleep.
 Workplace injuries increase when workers’ reaction time and awareness are decreased from being fatigued.

-When circumstances arise that disrupt our daily lives and normal routines, like the coronavirus pandemic, an individual may recognize that they are feeling unusually tired during a particularly stressful time.
+When circumstances arise that disrupt our daily lives and normal routines, an individual may recognize that they are feeling unusually tired during a particularly stressful time.

 Taking care of your physical, mental, and emotional health during a difficult time will help you think clearly and react to the urgent needs to protect yourself and those you care about.